ZachMK25/linked-blog-starter-md/SP25 SJSU/180C/Threads and Scheduling/User Level Threads.md

 Managed by process through a library

 Invisible to OS bc no TCB bc managed by process

 Process has own thread scheduler

+### Advantages:
-Can create many more threads than kernel threads because of increased User Space memory vs Kernel memory
+- Can create many more threads than kernel threads because of increased User Space memory vs Kernel memory
 	- ex: 3GB vs 1GB in maxed out 32-bit system

 ![[Drawing 2025-03-05 20.00.45.excalidraw]]

 ### Downside:
 - Single User-space thread makes a blocking call?
 	- EVERY USER THREAD has to wait
 	- Solution?
 		- ASYNC SYSTEM CALLS
+		- process can still block
+- Cannot take advantage of multiprocessing